-In March 2014, Arrowhead began a Phase 2a multicenter, randomized, double-blind, placebo-controlled, dose-escalation study to determine the depth and duration of hepatitis B surface antigen (HBsAg) reduction after a single intravenous dose of ARC-520 in combination with entecavir in patients with chronic HBV infection.
-Secondary objectives include the assessment of safety and tolerability of escalating single doses of ARC-520 co-administered with a fixed dose of entecavir and multiple additional secondary and exploratory endpoints.
-At each dose level to be evaluated, a cohort of 8 patients are being enrolled with 6 being dosed with ARC-520 and 2 being dosed with placebo.
-Single doses of ARC-520 are being evaluated and, to date, three ascending doses of 1.0, 2.0, and 3.0 mg/kg have been completed and screening for dose escalation to 4.0 mg/kg is beginning.
+In 2015 Arrowhead reported data from the Heparc-2001 Phase 2a multicenter, randomized, double-blind, placebo-controlled, dose-escalation study designed to determine the depth and duration of hepatitis B surface antigen (HBsAg) reduction after administration of ARC-520 in combination with entecavir in patients with chronic HBV infection.
+Secondary objectives included the assessment of safety and tolerability of escalating single doses of ARC-520 co-administered with a fixed dose of entecavir and multiple additional secondary and exploratory endpoints.
+Significant details about the seven cohorts are included below.